12 questions to ask when hiring a global payroll provider

 7. If I close down one or more entities after entering a payroll engagement with you, do I still have to pay for the terminated employees that were part of the original agreement?

 It’s essential to understand contract terms because certain conditions may not be obvious.
 Some contracts stipulate that the same number of countries and employees specified at the start of a project stay unchanged throughout the duration of the payroll engagement.
-In that case, if one of your organisation’s local offices reduces its staff or shutters, you would still be obligated to pay the provider for the terminated employees.
+In that case, if one of your organisation’s local offices reduces headcount or closes, you would still be obligated to pay the provider for the terminated employees.

 You might notice this clause and mistakenly assume it won’t affect your organisation.
 Because of current global economic challenges (such as rising inflation and interest rates), however, corporate strategies may unexpectedly shift, causing your assumptions to backfire.
 To prevent unexpected charges, negotiate a grace-period clause in the contract that permits scope adjustments without termination fees or other costs.